-During 2019, I am working on a sabbatical project entitled More Than Dutiful Love: God’s Healing within the Context of Families Affected by Mental Illness.
+During 2019, I began working on a new book entitled Dutiful Love and Mental Health: Weaving a Social Fabric of Empowerment for Individuals and Families Affected by Serious Mental Illness.

 What is this project about?

-More Than Dutiful Love addresses a major contemporary U.S. problem neglected by scholars of theology and religious leaders within congregations and fill a significant gap in the literature focusing on the intersection of theology and mental illness.
+Dutiful Love and Mental Health addresses a major contemporary U.S. problem neglected by scholars of theology and religious leaders within congregations and fill a significant gap in the literature focusing on the intersection of theology, disability studies, and mental illness.

 There are four main goals to the project: